murufeng/awesome-papers/deep_learning object detection/papers.md

 # deep learning object detection
+A paper list of object detection using deep learning.

 转载链接:https://github.com/hoya012/deep_learning_object_detection

 A paper list of object detection using deep learning.
 I wrote this page with reference to [this survey paper](https://arxiv.org/pdf/1809.02165v1.pdf) and searching and searching..